 If you're a man, talk with your doctor if you have:

 To become pregnant, the complex processes of ovulation and fertilization need to work just right.
-For some couples attempting pregnancy, something goes wrong along the way, resulting in infertility.
+For some couples, infertility problems can be present from birth (congenital) or something can go wrong along the way that results in infertility.

-The cause or causes of infertility can involve one or both partners.
+The reasons for infertility can involve one or both partners.
 In general:

 Causes of male infertility